-- Public systems must actively reach out to individuals and to families with unmet needs to make them aware of the process for obtaining LTSS and must maintain transparency until waiting is eliminated; - People must receive crucial supports that assist them while they wait for the availability of or enrollment in comprehensive community supports and services; and

-Until waiting is eliminated, states must develop systems to prioritize delivery of services to individuals who are waiting for services on the waiting list to ensure that those experiencing emergencies (loss of caregiver, imminent threat of institutionalization) receive supports and services immediately.
+- Individuals who are eligible for and want LTSS should not have to wait to receive services; - Public systems must actively reach out to individuals and to families with un- and undermet needs to make them aware of the process for obtaining LTSS and must maintain transparency until waiting is eliminated; - People must receive crucial supports that assist them while they wait for comprehensive community supports and services; and - Until waiting is eliminated, states must develop systems to prioritize delivery of services to individuals who are waiting for services on the waiting list to ensure that those experiencing emergencies (loss of caregiver, imminent threat of institutionalization) receive person-centered and self-directed supports and services immediately.

-Direct Support Professionals (DSPs)
+Direct Support Professionals Workforce Crisis

-- Wages, benefits, and professional development opportunities must increase for DSPs so as to attract and retain the workforce needed to fully support people living in the community; - Competency-based training must be available to DSPs that covers the essential knowledge, ethical principles and practices, and skills necessary to provide direct support to individuals.
-DSPs must receive training in the philosophy of self-determination and the value of full inclusion and community participation of individuals; - National, state, and local private and public entities must engage in policy initiatives to recruit, train, and retain a high quality direct support workforce; - Individuals who wish to employ DSPs must have access to high quality information, technical assistance, and training; - Federal and state quality assurance programs must assess and monitor DSP vacancy rates, recruitment and retention, and competence as part of licensure, in order to recognize positive performance and to direct assistance to those programs with unacceptable performance; - States must utilize a system for criminal background checks for all public and private DSPs working in the state; and - States must also develop and make available a list of individuals for whom abuse and neglect charges have been substantiated.
+- System funding must provide for living wages and benefits to DSPs; - Wages, benefits, and professional development opportunities remain consistently insufficient and must improve to attract and retain the workforce needed to fully support people living in the community; - Competency-based training must be available to DSPs that covers the essential knowledge, ethical principles and practices, and skills necessary to provide direct support; - National, state, and local private and public entities must engage in policy initiatives to recruit, train, and retain a high quality DSP workforce; - Federal and state quality assurance programs must incentivize DSP retention and competence as part of licensure, in order to recognize positive performance and to direct assistance to those programs with unacceptable performance; and - States must utilize a Nation-wide system for criminal and related background checks, including a system for tracking people for whom abuse, neglect, and exploitation charges have been substantiated, for all public and private DSPs working in the state.